deco3801-mortein/.github/profile/README.md

 # API

-In order to authenticate to the AWS MQTT broker, pass a client certificate and private key into the following command to generate the required PFX file:

 The environment required to build and run this application is defined by this repository's dev container [configuration file](https://github.com/deco3801-mortein/api/blob/main/.devcontainer/devcontainer.json).